-Course Outcor Course Outcomes: At the end of the course, the student will be able to CO1 Understand the vector mechanics for a classical system.
+Course Outcom Course Outcomes: At the end of the course, the student will be able to CO1 Understand the vector mechanics for a classical system.
 CO2 Identify various types of forces in nature, frames of references, and conservation laws.
-CO3 Know the simple harmonic, damped, and forced simple harmonic oscillator for a mechanical system.
-CO4 Analyze the planar rigid body dynamics for a mechanical system.
-CO5 Apply the knowledge obtained in this course to the related problems.
+CO3 Know the Newton's equations of motion in polar, cylindrical and spherical coordinated.
+CO4 Apply the knowledge obtained in this course to related problems such as weather systems, Foucault pendulum; Harmonic oscillator, etc. CO5 Analyze the planar rigid body dynamics of the 2-Dimensional and 3-Dimensional system.